BP Q1 2026 Earnings Call Summary | Stock Taper

 • Portfolio Simplification: BP is moving back to traditional upstream and downstream reporting lines to enhance accountability and decision-making efficiency.

-• Exploration Success: 14 discoveries since early 2025, with a focus on short-cycle projects that can quickly tie back to existing infrastructure.
+• Exploration Success: 14 discoveries announced since early 2025, including significant short-cycle discoveries that can be quickly tied to existing infrastructure.

 3. Forward Guidance and Outlook